 But was yellow ever available as a factory color on the Willys CJ-3B?
 Well, I had seen two Jeeps which looked like they had probably been painted originally in the light Arena Yellow or the darker Transport Yellow (see bottom of this page.)

 In 2016 this 1956 CJ-3B turned up in Mexico in Transport Yellow.
 Christián Podlesker bought this Jeep in 2016 in Guadalajara, where it belonged to the Ministry of Health until 1976.
 He says it appears to have been repainted at some point, but in the original color.
-See more details in 1956 CJ-3B Owners and Photos.
+See more details of this Malaria Campaign Jeep.

 This Ansul dry chemical crash truck, on the other hand, was painted several different colors over its lifetime.
 The '53 CJ-3B started out in Woodstock Green, but was painted red and then later yellow for service at Islip MacArthur Airport on Long Island NY.
 See Ansul Chemical Crash Trucks in the "Fire Service Jeeps" section of CJ3B.info, for more photos.